 Whether you’ll be living with your soon-to-be spouse before the wedding, or you’re waiting until after you’re officially married, transitioning to a co-habitating arrangement is not easy.
 And if you’ve been living on your own for a while, this new way of life can be even harder.
 Blending two independent lives, styles, financial statuses, and even ways of organizing and cleaning can take its toll on a relationship.
 To make the process a little less of a nightmare, here are seven tips for anyone – especially newlyweds – preparing to move in together!

 1.)
-Prepare to Compromise
+Prepare to compromise.

 If you ignore all of the other living together tips in this post, at least remember this nugget of wisdom.
-Someone once told me that “Marriage isn’t about how many times you win.
+Someone once said that “Marriage isn’t about how many times you win.
 It’s about how many times you lose.”
 The point isn’t to see the relationship as a game, but rather it’s a reminder that marriage is about sacrifice and partnership.
 Deciding whose bedspread to keep or which style couch to purchase isn’t worth an argument.
 Be prepared to compromise and “lose” some battles.
 Your relationship (and your partner) will thank you in the long run.

 2.)
-Open the Lines of Communication
+Open the lines of communication.

 It’s no question that the secret to any great relationship is healthy and honest communication.
 This becomes even more important when merging two daily lives together.
 Swallowing opinions and burying feelings is a sure-fire way to build a wall between you and the other person.
 So, if you dislike their taste in furniture or would reallllllly love to hang that piece of art even though they hate it, speak up!
 You’re just as much a part of this relationship as they are, which means you get equal say.
 Just keep it respectful, kind, and productive and you’ll be golden.

 3.)
-Consider Self Storage
+Consider self storage.

 Running out of room for your things?
 Until you decide what you want to do with it or until you purchase your dream home, a self-storage unit just might be the solution.
 Guardian Storage has been offering the most convenient, secure, and reputable storage solutions to the Pittsburgh area for over 30 years.
 At every one of their 17 local properties you’ll find climate-controlled units ranging from 25 to 300 square feet, 24-hour surveillance, covered loading docks, helpful full-time staff members, free moving carts and dollies at your disposal, and even packing and shipping supplies.
 With “peace of mind” being their top priority, you can rest easy knowing that your belongings are in excellent hands until you’re ready to have them back in yours.